 Let the fruit sit about 10 minutes so the juices release.

-Place a small bowl (3-4 inches diameter) upside down in the center of the pie crust.
-Pour blueberries around the bowl, filling the outer part of the pie pan.
 Remove the bowl and place peaches in the middle, spreading evenly.
 Top with crust or pie crust art.

 You can also reverse this and do blueberries in the middle and peaches around the outside—if I’m making two pies I do one of each, just for fun and variety.
 Some of the fruit will run together, but generally the sections stay separate.